100NU-KH/Fastapi-orders/README.md

 ### Steps to validate the functionality

-- On any browse open the following url to open FastApi's swagger docs
+- On any browser open the following url to open FastApi's swagger docs
 http://localhost:8000/docs

 - In the basket section use the `Calculate basket price` API to test the functionality.